lixin940207/starter-academic/content/post/spark/index.md

 ---
-title: Some advanced python features
-subtitle: list, dict, set, collections, yield, decrator

-summary: Summarized some advanced python features which can make your code more efficient and pythonic
+title: What is Spark?

+summary: Definition and functions of Spark.

 # Link this post with a project
 projects: []